Consteel/manual/docs/manual/14_0_joint-module/14_2_create-joint.md

 <!-- wp:paragraph -->

-The type of the joint has to be defined on the next dialog. _csJoint_ can handle great variety of joint types, which covers nearly the whole joint standard Eurocode 3 Part 1-8. (see joint types in Chapter 14.2)
+The type of the joint has to be defined on the next dialog. _csJoint_ can handle great variety of joint types, which covers nearly the whole joint standard Eurocode 3 Part 1-8.

 <!-- /wp:paragraph -->